 Please do not contact any lab heads directly.
-If you have questions not answered on this website, please get in touch with the MaxSIP team via email: email@example.com.
+For questions not answered on this website we will publish an e-mail adress on this page once the program resumes.

 We invite excellent and enthusiastic students with top grades from all countries to apply.
 Training should be in biology, chemistry, computational biology, biophysics, neuroscience and related fields.

 The program intends to promote students early on in their career.
 We welcome applications from bachelor (second year and onwards) and master students that have already gained some research experience during their studies.

 Applicants need to be enrolled at university during the internship or have completed their degree in 2025.
 Please note that the program is highly competitive.
 Last term for example, we accepted 17 candidates out of more than 4000 applications.

 Although we do not want to discourage you from applying, we would like to assist you in estimating whether you do have a realistic chance to get past the first round of selection.
 Hence, we recommend the following self-assessment.

 To help you to assess your chances for a successful application, please go through the questions below.
 For a realistic chance to pass the first round of selection, you should be able to answer all seven questions with “YES”.
 If this is not the case, your application will likely not be competitive enough and will be rejected in the first round of selection.
 In case you can not answer all seven questions with yes, you might therefore consider an application at a later time.